-Currently, in the five regions of the Far East, within the framework of the petrochemical cluster, 14 large-scale projects are being implemented, investments in which are estimated at more than 50 billion dollars, producing more than 38 million tons of finished products.
-These include the LNG terminal of the Novatek company (20 mln tons per year), the Amur GPP of Gazprom (42 billion cubic meters of gas) and other facilities.
-The project of the Amurskiy SCC of the company SIBUR (1,5 mln.
-Tons per year of ethylene and the same amount of polyethylene) is in the development stage.
+Currently, 14 large-scale projects are being implemented in five regions of the Far East within the framework of the petrochemical cluster, investments in which are estimated at more than $ 50 billion, producing more than 38 million tons of finished products.
+These include Novatek's LNG terminal (20 million tons per year), Gazprom's Amur GPP (42 billion cubic meters of gas) and other production facilities.
+The project of the Amur GCC of the SIBUR company (1,5 million tons of ethylene per year and the same amount of polyethylene) is under development.

-According to Sergey Komyshan, the executive director of SIBUR, the company is very interested in the Far Eastern cluster, primarily because of the region’s proximity to the main demand centers for petrochemical products.
-"The flow of polymers that will go from Siberia over the next two years through the region to the export markets of China and other Asian countries from the Amur Mining and Chemical Combine, from the Irkutsk Oil Company project, will create favorable conditions for the development of export-oriented processing of polymers," he said.
-Komyshan also noted that SIBUR plans to create a logistics hub not far from one of the ports of the Far East using a specialized logistics operator - investor, providing loading of the hub with commodity products.
+According to Sergei Komyshan, executive director of SIBUR, the company is very interested in the Far East cluster, primarily due to the region's proximity to the main centers of demand for petrochemical products.
+“The flows of polymers that will go from Siberia over the next two years through the region to the export markets of China and other Asian countries from the Amur Gas Chemical Complex, from the Irkutsk Oil Company project, will create favorable conditions for the development of export-oriented polymer processing,” he said.
+Komyshan also noted that SIBUR plans to create a logistics hub near one of the ports of the Far East by a specialized logistics operator - investor, ensuring the loading of the hub with commercial products.

 According to Yury Korsun, deputy chairman of the State Corporation “Bank for Development and Foreign Economic Affairs (Vnesheconombank)”, finding money for implementing large-scale industry projects is not a question, but the question of how long this funding will be calculated and what its cost will be.
 He noted that funds for projects of the petrochemical cluster need to be raised in the order of project financing.
 “Oil and gas chemistry is an industry that allows you to properly structure project financing, which is very important for a banker to understand the expenditure and revenue parts,” he said.